Cape Town corridor into the US

 What this corridor does not include.

 No legal services.
 No South African company formation, no South African Reserve Bank exchange-control notifications, no US entity formation.
 No L-1, E-2, EB-5, or O-1 visa work.
-No US tax structuring, FATCA analysis, or South Africa-US tax-treaty review.
+No US tax structuring, FATCA analysis, or South Africa-US tax-treaty evaluation.
 No customs and tariff classification.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
 No FDA, EPA, or DOT clearance work for biotech, agritech, or industrial operators.

 Frequently asked.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.

 Further on Cape Town and the US corridor.